 NEWSFLASH!
-Summer (June – August) is actually an amazing time to travel to Japan, and here’s why:
+Summer (June-August) is actually an amazing time to travel to Japan.
+Here’s why.

 10 reasons to visit Japan in the summer

-July and August 2020 will be a once-in-a-lifetime chance to see the world’s most spectacular sporting event in Tokyo!
+July and August 2021 will be a once-in-a-lifetime chance to see the world’s most spectacular sporting event in Tokyo.
 Could there be a better reason to travel to Japan in summer?
 Find out more.

-Some of the very best Japanese beaches are to be found in the subtropical islands of Okinawa (a short and easy domestic flight from the mainland), but if you don’t have the time to make it that far there are great beaches up and down the length of Japan.
+Some of the very best Japanese beaches are to be found in the subtropical islands of Okinawa (a short and easy domestic flight from the mainland).
+If you don’t have the time to make it that far, there are great beaches up and down the length of Japan.

 Though the heat may be on in Japan’s sea-level cities, up in the mountains the temperature remains cool and manageable – perfect for a bit of hiking.
-Some of Japan’s most stunning geography is to be found in high-altitude spots like the Japan Alps, Kamikochi, and the mountains of the Kii Peninsula, and in the summer everything is at its lushest and most beautiful.
+Some of Japan’s most stunning geography is to be found in high-altitude spots like the Japan Alps, Kamikochi, and the mountains of the Kii Peninsula.
+And in, summer everything is at its lushest and most beautiful.

-And if you fancy a real challenge, Mount Fuji’s climbing season begins at the beginning of July and ends in early September, giving you a chance to have a crack at this Japanese icon.
-Though the ascent is tough, you need no technical mountaineering experience and you will routinely find children and senior citizens tackling it without a hitch!
+If you fancy a real challenge, Mount Fuji’s climbing season begins at the beginning of July and ends in early September, giving you a chance to have a crack at this Japanese icon.
+Though the ascent is tough, you need no technical mountaineering experience.
+You will routinely find children and senior citizens tackling it without a hitch!

 4. Scuba diving

 Unbeknownst to most, Japan is home to some world-class scuba diving.
-Again, some of the best spots are to be found in the Okinawan archipelago, where the visibility is spectacular and divers have the opportunity to swim with manta rays, hammerhead sharks and sea turtles amongst beautiful coral reefs.
-One of the most impressive and perplexing dive sites of all is off the coast of Yonaguni, where strange underwater rock formations have given rise to the theory that these are the ruins of some ancient, hitherto unknown Atlantis.
-The jury’s still out, but the columns, stairs, passageways and plazas of this “underwater city” make an incredible dive nonetheless!
+Again, some of the best spots are to be found in the Okinawan archipelago, where the visibility is spectacular.
+Here, divers have the opportunity to swim with manta rays, hammerhead sharks and sea turtles amongst beautiful coral reefs.
+One of the most impressive and perplexing dive sites of all is off the coast of Yonaguni, where strange underwater rock formations have given rise to the theory that these are the ruins of some ancient, unknown Atlantis.
+The jury’s still out, but the columns, stairs, passageways and plazas of this “underwater city” make an incredible dive!